rohilrg/COVID19-xray-classifier/README.md

 # COVID19-xray-classifier
-A classifier that takes X-RAY or CT-SCAN to classify it COVID19 or OTHERS (normal or other pneumonia cases).
+A classifier that takes X-RAY or CT-SCAN to classify positive or negative COVID19 with 99% accuracy, 97% recall (macro avg) and 91% precision (macro avg).

 ## Data Preparation
 The data for training the model was gathered from two sources: